 “This repeats along the way.
 We have a personality – an Emirati pearl diver – that appears in every room, highlighting the key messages as you go through.
 Plus, we also project onto 3D elements.
 We 3D print certain objects, and then video map them just to give a little bit of confusion as to what you’re looking at.
 That tech goes from start to finish, as well.”

-The National Aquarium has signed a five-year partnership with the Environmental Agency of Abu Dhabi (EAD) to protect and rehabilitate wildlife in the Abu Dhabi emirate.
+The National Aquarium has signed a five-year partnership with Environment Agency – Abu Dhabi (EAD) to protect and rehabilitate wildlife in the Abu Dhabi emirate.
 The rehabilitation centre, one of the largest conservation facilities in the Middle East, has already rescued a large number of animals.

 Some of the best moments of my life have been on this project.
 The Whale Shark rescues were life-changing moments with these special animals

 “We’ve been doing some amazing work.
 Some of the best moments of my life have been on this project.
 The Whale Shark rescues were life-changing moments with these special animals.
 They had never been done before; they were completely original plans, and they succeeded.